Phoenix Child Custody Lawyer

 Private Mediation: The parties at any time can agree to retain a private mediator, or a Court can order private mediation if it find the parties have the funds to do the same.
 Private mediation can address all issues in a case, including parenting issues as well as property and other financial issues.
 As noted above, mediation sessions are confidential and neither party will be allowed to introduce evidence of what took place during the mediation sessions.
 Only the mediation agreement itself becomes available to the Court.

-Family Law Master: The Court can appoint a Family Law Master to investigate and provide recommendations to the Court regarding legal decision-making, parenting time and related issues.
-Such appointment must be agreed to by the parties.
+Family Court Advisor: The Court can appoint a Family Court Advisor (“FCA”) to investigate and provide recommendations to the Court regarding legal decision-making, parenting time and related issues.

 Parenting Coordinator: